dryajov/alicatejs/README.md

-What is eggplant?
+What is alicatejs?

-Eggplant js is an MVC, (slightly) component oriented javascript framework that aims at eliminating logic in the templates.
+Alicate js is an MVC, component oriented javascript framework that aims at eliminating logic in the templates.
 With the advent of new and evermore complex javascript frameworks, we've seen an explosion of templating engines.
 I believe that templates are a simplistic solution to a complex problem, and it introduces more problems that it solves.